 This page presents all sections of Williams’ student Code of Conduct that pertain to sexual misconduct.
-For full information about sexual misconduct, including support and accommodation, reporting, investigation and adjudication, and confidentiality and privacy, see titleix.williams.edu/for-students/
+For full information about sexual misconduct, including support and accommodation, reporting, investigation, informal resolution, and adjudication, and confidentiality and privacy, see titleix.williams.edu/for-students/

 Williams College is committed to maintaining a learning and working environment that is free from sexual assault, sexual harassment and other sexual misconduct, remedying the effects of such misconduct when it occurs, and preventing its re-occurrence.
 The term “sexual misconduct” includes sexual assault, sexual harassment, sexual exploitation, stalking, dating violence and domestic violence, all of which have more complete definitions below.